 In this section you will learn how to

-- 1. put IS and LM together and derive the equilibrium; - 2. determine the effects of shocks and policies on equilibrium output and interest rate
+- 1. put IS and LM together and derive the equilibrium; - 2. determine the effects of shocks and policies on equilibrium output and interest rate also M, which we take as controlled by CB for now

 Model Summary